chaycha/fractionate/README.md

 # Fractionate v1.0

 Fractionate is a real estate tokenization platform built on the Sepolia testnet of the Ethereum blockchain.
 It utilizes DAO (Decentralized Autonomous Organization) for governance.
-This project was developed by Chayapol Chaoveeraprasit as part of the NUS FinTech Lab 2023 Summer Internship.
+This project was developed by Chayapol Chaoveeraprasit as part of NUS FinTech Lab 2023 Summer Internship.

 ## Table of Contents